blouyakis/emt_basic/module_4_test.md

 ### Q52 🟢
 **Front**
-A 52-year-old male presents with bright-red urine, left-flank tenderness, and thirst one hour after a car crash.
-Vital signs: P 106, R 22, BP 122/90, SpO₂ 93 % RA.
+A 52-year-old male has bright red blood in his urine.
+He complains of left flank tenderness and thirst.
+His skin is pale, cool, and diaphoretic.
+He tells you that an hour ago he was the restrained driver of a car involved in a crash.
+He tells you the driver's door was pushed in a foot, but he refused treatment.
 You should:
 · Allow small sips of water
 · Collect a urine sample
 · Apply c-spine and long-board immobilization